-- Provide funding for nursing education, including undergraduate, graduate and research. - Increase utilization of nurses in expanded roles such as nurse practitioners, midwives and clinical specialists. - Expand consumer freedom of choice in selection of primary or secondary health care providers. - Provide direct reimbursement to nurses in expanded roles. - Increase funding for digestive disease research and patient education. - Increase nurse representation on all local, state and national health policy-making bodies. - Support legislative efforts to improve the safety of the health care environment for health care providers, patients and volunteers.
+- Provide funding for nursing education, including undergraduate, graduate and research. - Increase utilization of nurses in advanced practice roles such as nurse practitioners, midwives, clinical nurse specialists and nurse anesthetist. - Expand consumer freedom of choice in selection of primary or secondary health care providers. - Provide direct reimbursement to nurses in advanced practice roles. - Increase funding for digestive disease research and patient education. - Increase nurse representation on all local, state and national health policy-making bodies. - Support legislative efforts to improve the safety of the health care environment for health care providers, patients and volunteers.